Technigo/project-chatbot/README.md

 - Adding additional form elements
 - Refactoring the code to learn more about different approaches with functions

-The project was done as pair programming in collaboration with Åsa Stieurin.
+The project was done as pair programming in collaboration with Åsa Sieurin.

 ## The problem